-- Promoting gender equality, empowering women, setting up homes and hostels for women and orphans; setting up old age homes, day care centres and such other facilities for senior citizens and measures for reducing inequalities faced by socially and economically backward groups;
+- Promoting gender equality, empowering women, setting up homes and hostels for women and orphans; setting up old age homes, daycare centers and such other facilities for senior citizens and measures for reducing inequalities faced by socially and economically backward groups;

-- Training to promote rural sports, nationally recognised sports, paralympic sports and Olympic sports;
+- Training to promote rural sports, nationally recognized sports, paralympic sports, and Olympic sports;

 - Contributions or funds provided to technology incubators located within academic institutions which are approved by the Central Government.

 - Slum area development (any area declared as such by the Central Government or any State Government or any other competent authority under any law for the time being in force).

 The Company shall allocate 2% of its average net profits made during the 3 immediately preceding financial years as its Annual CSR Budget.
 The Annual CSR Budget shall be spent on activities laid down in the CSR Policy of HomeFirst.